A Murder Made in Moksha

 The desk chimed softly.
 “Yes, Philip?” asked Toyama.

-“Sorry to interrupt, Your Grace,” said the filtered voice, “but Duke Darius is signaling for you.”
+“Sorry to interrupt, Your Excellency,” said the filtered voice, “but Duke Darius is signaling for you.”

 “Put him through,” said the Marquis.